Monsy99/notes-app/README.md

 - Install packages with

 `npm install`

 - To test if the server is working with the database run

 `npm test`

-- If the tests are passed terminate current process and run (found an issue with 2 tests not passing on first iteration, app works without any issues)
+- If the tests are passed terminate current process and run: (26.01 update - the tests are now being run in a in-memory db, no issues found)

 `node index.js`

 - If there is a "connected to database _url_" message then we are ready to CRUD the notes